 Due to the HUGE responsibility and pressure that comes with preserving pets (cats & dogs in particular), this is a service I do not currently offer.

-No taxidermist no matter how skilled, will be able to bring back the kind soul or ‘spark’ that your beloved pet had through this unique art form.
-It will simply be a representation.
+It’s important to know that no taxidermist no matter how skilled, will be able to bring back the kind soul or ‘spark’ that your beloved pet once had through this unique art form.

 It is a big decision that should NOT be rushed – You can store your beloved pet in the freezer for many years until you are 100% certain.